DanishSayyed06/90daysofdevops/2026/day-31/day-31-dockerfile.md

 3. Write in your notes: When would you use CMD vs ENTRYPOINT?

+- `CMD` ---> For default arguments that can be easily overridden
+- `ENTRYPOINT` --->  To make the container run as a specific executable that should not be changed.

 ---

 ### Task 4: Build a Simple Web App Image